 Collected notes and photos from getting around.

 The actual thrill is in what is to come.
-A flight.
-A journey elsewhere.
-Whether for a job or pleasure, it always means some change.
-But whether it is a temporary difference in the environment or a substantial step into a new life chapter, these changes start at airports.
-And so, here are short stories from some of those I travelled through:
+A voyage elsewhere, a flight brings a change.
+Be it for a job or pleasure, whether it is a temporary difference in the environment or a substantial step into a new life chapter, it begins at airports.
+And so, here are short stories from some of those I traveled through:

 Amsterdam Schiphol (AMS)

 The adventure sometimes begins even before reaching the airport.
-Many of them offer a connection to-and-from the city centre by train.
+Many of them offer a connection from the city center by train.
 But while many airports are terminal stations on the railway, Schiphol's line goes through.
-This can result in a bit of trouble when you miss the stop — like me, in 2017, I fell asleep as soon as I sat down on the train in downtown.
-And when I woke up, I realised that the train had already passed the airport stop, and I headed somewhere further into the country.
-However, a few rather uncomfortable jumps between the platforms of the following station and catching a train in the opposite direction thankfully worked, and I made it to the gate in time.
+This can result in a bit of trouble when you miss the stop — like me in 2017, I fell asleep as soon as I sat down on the train in downtown.
+And when I woke up, I realized that the train had already passed the airport stop, and I headed somewhere further into the country.
+A few uncomfortable jumps between platforms of the following station and to catch a train in the opposite direction thankfully worked, and I made it to the gate in time.
 Just.

 Paris Orly (ORY)

 The best connection between Orly and downtown is by the subway.
 Piece of cake when you travel from the airport, as there is no room for a mistake.
 But when I was going back in 2017...
 Once at the subway station, a train with "Orly" written on it arrived on my platform, and I hopped on.
-Well, I found out that while there is the direct link going straight to the airport, there's also a second one, which takes a good size detour through the suburbs.
+Well, I found out that while there is a direct link going straight to the airport, there's also a second one, which takes a good-sized detour through the suburbs.
 As you probably guessed, I learned it the hard way.
-When I looked into my phone, I couldn't believe what the gps was showing.
+When I looked at my phone, I couldn't believe what the gps was showing.
 The map calibration must be messed up," I thought.
 But then it said, "accuracy 2m / 6ft," and I knew it was me who messed up.
-The issue was, I planned my time tight, so I'd have hardly any time to spare even if I'll board the correct train.
+I planned my time tight, so I'd have hardly any time to spare even if I had boarded the correct train.
 Now, sitting in the wrong one, my nervousness took off faster than a jet off a runway.
-Counting my chances, I got off the train, ran to the main road nearby, and hitchhiked.
+Counting my chances, I left the train and ran to the main road nearby to hitchhike.
 Luckily enough, one guy stopped and saved the day.
 Ufff!

 So we get to the airports, but there's still room for unexpected before boarding the plane: